horacio9a/streamlink-bongacams/README.md

 Requirements
 ============
-1. Download here [Python 2.7.13](https://www.python.org/ftp/python/2.7.13/python-2.7.13.msi) instalation.
+1. Download here [Python 2.7.14](https://www.python.org/ftp/python/2.7.14/python-2.7.14.msi) instalation.
 Those who need to install python should watch this [video](https://www.youtube.com/watch?v=QYUBz4mrnFU)
 2. Last version of [streamlink](https://github.com/streamlink/streamlink).
 3. Last version of [ffmpeg and ffplay](https://ffmpeg.zeranoe.com/builds/).
 Default location is C:/Windows, otherwise `config.cfg` must be edited.

 Setup
 =====
 1. Install requirements `pip install -r Requirements.txt`.
-Streamlink can be installed as a stand-alone program but my recommendation is to install it as a python module along with other modules.
+Streamlink can be installed as a stand-alone program but my recommendation is to install it as a python module along with other modules with command `pip install streamlink==0.9.0`
 2. Download and unpack the [code](https://codeload.github.com/horacio9a/streamlink-bongacams/zip/master).
-3. BC streamlink-bongacams plugin `bongacams.py` must replace old plugin in `C:/Python27/Lib/site-packages/streamlink/plugins/bongacams.py`
+3. BC streamlink-bongacams plugin `bongacams.py` must replace old plugin in `C:/Python27/Lib/site-packages/streamlink/plugins/bongacams.py`.
+It should be noted that bongacams can only be one plugin and therefore need to be renamed bongacams_.py in bongacams.py if you need 'online' version.
-4. Batch script sm.bat can be anywhere (default is `C:/Windows`).
+4. Batch script bc.bat can be anywhere (default is `C:/Windows`).
 5. BC favourite list `BC_Model.txt` can be anywhere (default is `C:/Windows`).
-6. `config.cfg` must be in `C:/Python27/config.cfg`.
-Edit `config.cfg` to your wish or accept default data.
+6. `config.cfg` must be in `C:/Python27/Scripts/config.cfg`.
+Edit `config.cfg` depending on your situation or accept default data.
 You must enter the correct location on your computer for all the files that are there.
 In that case, those files do not have to be in the path.

 Running & Output
 ================